 Mougin & Piquard was a watch company that began in Paris around 1852.
 At the time, it was well known for its classic design and superlative craftsmanship.
 After closing its doors it was recently revived by J.Crew and is now hand-assembled in Switzerland.

-When it comes to American watch manufactures, Hamilton is one of the best known.
+When it comes to American watch manufacturers, Hamilton is one of the best known.
 They serve as an excellent beginning to a watch collection and are well received by most watch connoisseurs.
 At this price, you really can’t go wrong.

 $400 – $600